Snapbrillia/quadraticvoting/src/README.md

-The datum attached to these UTxOs will store additional information about its corresponding project (public key hash for receiveing the prize, label, etc.), along with a record of amount of Lovelaces received by that project.
+The datum attached to these UTxOs will store additional information about its corresponding project (public key hash for receiveing the prize, label, etc.), along with a record of the number of donations received by that project.
 This will be the only field in the datum that will be subject to updates.